 Bipolar Disorder

 Bipolar disorder is a mental illness that causes dramatic shifts in a person’s mood, energy and ability to think clearly.
 People with bipolar experience high and low moods—known as mania and depression—which differ from the typical ups-and-downs most people experience.
+There are two classifications of bipolar disorder: Bipolar 1 and Bipolar 2.
+Bipolar 1 is associated with more extreme and long lasting swings in mood.

 Symptoms